kabanero-io/docs/ref/general/reference/troubleshooting.md

 ## Errors when using a webhook to trigger pipelines
 {: #errorwtp}

-When using a Tekton webhook to trigger pipelines installed with Kabanero, the last task is the `monitor-result-task`, which may fail in some cases.
+When using a webhook to trigger installed pipelines, the last task is the `monitor-result-task`, which may fail in some cases.
 This might also cause the webhook pod to be in the "Error" state.
 The following failures of `monitor-result-task` in the TaskRun view can be disregarded at this time; they do not impact the application deployment:

 * `error creating GitHub client: error parsing PR number: pulls`
 * `IOError: [Errno 2] No such file or directory: '/workspace/pull-request/pr.json'`